bparth24/dextro-etl-work/README.md

 The standard ETL process would fail on these inconsistencies, and I'd only discover the issues after the job had been running for hours.
 I needed a better way.

 ## Building the Automated Validation Framework

-**Disclaimer:** The code examples and implementations provided below are for illustrative purposes only.
-Column names, function names, and specific implementations have been simplified and generalized to demonstrate the concepts.
-All sensitive data fields (like SSN, patient IDs) shown here are fictional examples used purely for demonstration.

 ### Initial Data Intake Validation